 Step 17: Pregnancy blood test

-A pregnancy blood test will be organised for two weeks (14 days) following embryo transfer.
+A pregnancy blood test will be organised 10 days following embryo transfer.

 A blood test is the only reliable pregnancy test, as urinary pregnancy test kits can provide a false reading due to the hormone medication used in IVF treatment.